 2015 Annual Conference

-Committed to the mission to IMPROVE LIVES through interdisciplinary rehabilitation research, ACRM delivers a world-class conference experience:
+Committed to the mission to IMPROVE LIVES through interdisciplinary rehabilitation research, ACRM delivers a world-class content:

 - Bringing together all members of the rehabilitation team for PEER-TO-PEER Learning at its best